RRicsi89/askmate3/README.md

 # AskMate with Jenkins pipeline

-**This is a project we created in the Web module of Codecool, a Q&A application (similar to StackOverflow but more basic) My goal was to dockerize and deploy the app with a Jenkins pipeline and create an infrastructure for it**
+**AskMate is a project we created in the Web module of Codecool, a Q&A application (similar to StackOverflow but more basic) My goal was to dockerize and deploy the app with a Jenkins pipeline and create an infrastructure for it**

 ---